mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Tropicn: Tropicana withdraws letters 'AI' from its branding.
+Here's why](https://interestingengineering.com/innovation/tropicn-tropicana-withdraws-letters-ai-from-its-branding-heres-why) - The limited-time rebranding is really just a marketing stunt timed to coincide with CES 2024, one of the biggest tech showcases of the year.

+- [This Clever New Idea Could Fix AirTag Stalking While Maximizing Privacy](https://www.wired.com/story/apple-airtag-privacy-stalking-cryptographic-solution/) - Apple updated its location-tracking system in an attempt to cut down on AirTag abuse while still preserving privacy.
+Researchers think they’ve found a better balance.

 - [McDonald’s Ice Cream Machine Hackers Say They Found the ‘Smoking Gun’ That Killed Their Startup](https://www.wired.com/story/kytch-taylor-mcdonalds-ice-cream-machine-smoking-gun/) - Kytch, the company that tried to fix McDonald’s broken ice cream machines, has unearthed a 3-year-old email it says proves claims of an alleged plot to undermine their business.

 - [How the Talmud Became a Best-Seller in South Korea](https://www.newyorker.com/books/page-turner/how-the-talmud-became-a-best-seller-in-south-korea) - In 2011, the South Korean Ambassador to Israel said on Israeli public television that “each Korean family has at least one copy of the Talmud.”